flother/gigs/README.rst

 Functionality left to implement
 =================================

-The code is in a complete state and can been seen running at `rippedrecords.com`_.
-There are some ideas for future additions — XML feeds for venues, towns, and bands, and linking similar gigs to one another — but the code can be, for now, considered feature-complete.
+The code is in a working state and can been seen running at `rippedrecords.com`_.
+However, as always, there are always improvements to be made.
+Some that I hope will make there way in soon are:

+* XML feeds for venues, towns, and artists
+* Linking similar gigs to one another
+* XML sitemap
+* Twitter @anywhere integration
+* Mark all strings for translation

 .. _rippedrecords.com: http://www.rippedrecords.com/